SilkRose/Pony/stories/metal-magic/metal-magic.md

 Iron lead the group back outside the front of the building and they went to the side, where a set of two larger trot-on scales sat.

 "We're going to go over the normal scrap procedure now.
-This is where peonies bring in scrap in large amounts, instead of by the pound, it's by the ton."
+This is where ponies bring in scrap in large amounts, instead of by the pound, it's by the ton."